sonrabakarim/barlkk/_posts/2016-08-11-swarm-clusters-digital-ocean.md

 > In this post you will learn how to use the command line to create a Docker Swarm cluster with Machine on Digital Ocean, and use it to create a Swarm service runing 6 nginx containers spread across two different nodes in the cloud.

 Sound good?
 Let's get started!

-**Update:** I eventually made it into the Docker Beta group but haven't touched it.
-Mostly because <abbr title="Function as a Service">FaaS</abbr> is such a captivating thing.
-Read more about the [differences between Docker and Serverless](https://serverlesscode.com/post/docker-isnt-serverless/) and, when you're ready, try out my [Serverless crash course with AWS Lambda](/serverless-email-forwards-ses-lambda-crash-course/).
-{: .notice--info}

 ## Getting started